Japan to join U.S., Australia war games amid growing China tensions

 The Talisman Sabre biennial exercises, to be held in locations around Australia, will encompass maritime operations, amphibious landings, special forces tactics and urban warfare.

-"I think the U.S. is trying to get its allies to do more," said Euan Graham, director of the International Security Programme at the Lowy Institute in Sydney.
+"I think the U.S. is trying to get its allies to do more," said Euan Graham, director of the International Security Program at the Lowy Institute in Sydney.

 "There is an obvious symmetry between Japan as the upper anchor of the Western Pacific alliance and ...
 Australia as the southern anchor."